-Excel -- Scenarios -- Programming
+Excel Scenarios

-Create a List of Scenarios
+Get a List of Excel Scenarios

-To list all the Scenarios on a worksheet, you can adapt the following code.
+To list all the Scenarios on a worksheet, you can adapt the following macro.
 This example lists all the Scenarios from the Budget worksheet, starting the list in cell A2 on the Lists worksheet.
 It then sorts the list alphabetically.

 Sub ScenarioList()